Ruhan-Cilliers/Capstone-task/README.md

 ## **Installation**

 ### **Clone repository**
 The first step is to clone the repository to your device.
-To do this start your command prompt in the desired directory and run 'git clone https://github.com/Ruhan-Cilliers/Capstone-task.git' to get the repository onto your local device.
+Start your command prompt in the desired directory and run 'git clone https://github.com/Ruhan-Cilliers/Capstone-task.git' to get the repository onto your local device.
 Follow the following steps depending on how you wish to deploy the program.